 Relocating can be an anxiety-filled, overwhelming undertaking for anyone who has to suffer through it.
 Often, though, it’s especially tough for military families and even has its own name: Permanent Change of Station (PCS).
 Military families typically have to relocate often, and the relocation is sometimes to the other side of the world.
-Because our military families deserve all the help they can get, we offer these 6 tips for military families relocating to the Southern California area.
+Because our military families deserve all the help they can get, we offer these 6 tips for military families relocating to the Los Angeles area.

 1. Find a Trusted Real Estate Agent

-A local real estate agent will have a firm grasp on Southern California real estate market conditions.
+A local real estate agent will have a firm grasp on Los Angeles real estate market conditions.
 And that will make house hunting and the purchase process both more effective and less stressful.
 Military families may find it difficult to shop for houses in the new area and so will have to rely on the expertise of an agent.
 So make sure you find a good one early in the process.
 To discover more, call (805) 257-5780.

 2. Keep Important Documents Handy

 Military families relocating to the Los Angeles area can further reduce the inevitable stress by keeping important, necessary documents easily accessible.
 So don’t just dump them in a box along with the dishes where you’ll have to dig for them when they’re needed.
 Instead, store these documents in a separate area and container where you can access them easily and quickly.

 The items and documents you will need to keep separate include:

 - Social Security card and other forms of ID such as driver’s license and passports